-This evening we will board our overnight ferry to Stockholm.
+This afternoon/evening we will board our overnight ferry to Stockholm.
 Our overnight ferries feature modern facilities, restaurants, duty-free shopping, and cozy cabins with low beds (ie not bunks) and en-suite washroom.

-Overnight ferry.
+Overnight ferry (dinner on board).

 Day 21 Stockholm: City Tour